KBlixt/subcleaner/README.md

 Once the script have identified ad-blocks they get removed and the remaining blocks get re-indexed.

-The script can also determine the language in the script and inform if the language in the file doesn't match up to the subtitle language label. this is optional.
+The script can also determine the language in the script and inform if the actual language doesn't match up to the subtitle language label.
+This is optional.
+It uses python langdetect package to detect what actual language is in the subtitle.
+However, running the language detection program takes a couple of seconds extra (depending on hardware). so if you run a batch job be prepared for the extra time.

 # Installing
 Cloning and running with python3 should work.